5 Test Prep Tips to Help You Pass the NCLEX-PN on Your First Try.

 Exam results are available only from your nursing regulatory body (NRB) and will be sent to you approximately six weeks after taking the exam.

 If you have a bad day and you don’t pass the NCLEX-PN on your first try, you can always retake it.

 The NCSBN provides a performance report from the exam, allowing you to see where you need to improve before your next attempt.

 To retake the exam, you’ll just contact your NRB and notify them you plan on retaking the exam.
 You will simply re-register with Pearson VUE, pay the $200 fee, and wait to receive your new ATT to schedule your exam.

 How Many Times Can You Fail the NCLEX-PN?

 According to NCSBN, candidates can take the NCLEX-PN up to eight times a year.
-There is a 45-day rule where you must wait for that period after each try.
+You must wait at least 45 days before taking the exam again.
 To be sure, contact your desired nursing regulatory body to learn more about their policy for NCLEX-PN retakes.

 Advancing Your Career as a Licensed Practical Nurse

-We hope you found this article helpful and that you’ll be able to use it to help you pass the NCLEX-PN.
+We hope you found this article helpful, and feel the information provided will help you pass the NCLEX-PN.